MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 Azure AD is the preferred method for authenticating to the cluster.
 It supports the following authentication scenarios:

 * **User authentication** (interactive sign-in): Used to authenticate human principals.
-* **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run/authenticate with no human user being present.
+* **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run or authenticate without user interaction.

 > [!NOTE]
-> Azure AD does not allow authentication of service accounts that are by definition on-prem AD entities.
+> Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
 The Azure AD equivalent of an AD service account is the Azure AD application.

 ### Azure AD Group principals

 Azure Data Explorer only supports Security Group (SG) principals and not Distribution Group (DG) principals.
-Attempt to set up access for a DG on the cluster will result in an error.
+An attempt to set up access for a DG on the cluster will result in an error.

 ### Azure AD Tenants

-If an Azure AD tenant isn't explicitly specified, the cluster will attempt to resolve it from the Universal Principal Name (UPN) (for example, `johndoe@fabrikam.com`), if provided.
-If your principal doesn't include the tenant information (in UPN form), you must explicitly mention it by appending the tenant ID, or name to the principal descriptor.
+If an Azure AD tenant isn't explicitly specified, an attempt will be made to resolve it from the Universal Principal Name (UPN) (for example, `johndoe@fabrikam.com`), if provided.
+If your principal doesn't include the tenant information in UPN form, you must explicitly mention it by appending the tenant ID, or name to the principal descriptor.

 #### Examples for Azure AD principals